 When you consolidate, you have fewer payments each month and a lower monthly payment to stay on top of, so there’s no reason to be late.
 While consolidating takes time to help your credit score, the most effective approach to improve your credit is to consistently make payments on time.

-Can you get a debt consolidation loan with poor credit?
+Can you get a debt consolidation loan with bad credit?

-Yes, it is possible to get a debt consolidation loan with poor credit, but it is possible you’ll be denied.
-If you get approved, you’ll likely pay higher interest than other people with good credit.
-Luckily, there are many lenders who work exclusively with people with poor credit and offer decent interest rates.
+Yes, it is possible, but if you get approved, you’ll likely pay higher interest than people with good credit.
+Luckily, there are several lenders that offer personal loans for bad credit with decent interest rates.
 Shop around to find the best possible loan conditions for your credit profile.

 An important thing to keep in mind is that you still need to devote your cash flow to your debt.
 Debt consolidation doesn’t remove this factor.
 Though you could save money each month, if you want to get out of debt, a good portion of your paycheck still needs to go to paying off your debts.